 Criminal Defense » Can you carry a loaded gun in your car in Nevada?

 Nevada gun law generally permits the loaded carry of handguns in vehicles.
 Handguns include smaller guns such as revolvers and pistols.
 But people need a current and valid CCW permit to carry the handgun concealed, whether loaded or not and no matter the location.

-Meanwhile, Nevada law does not permit people to drive with loaded rifles or shotguns.
-People may drive with long-guns that have loaded magazines; however, a cartridge may not be in the firing chamber.
+Meanwhile, Nevada state law does not permit people to drive with loaded rifles or shotguns.
+Long-guns may have loaded magazines, but no cartridge may be in the firing chamber.1

 Note that CCW permit holders are required to show their permit if:

 Private employers have their own rules about whether they allow guns on the premises, including in vehicles.
 Employees who violate these rules may not necessarily face criminal charges.
 But the company may discipline them or terminate their employment.

 Either way, people who travel with guns in their vehicles are encouraged to keep them in a locked compartment not visible to others and out of reach of children.

 Nevada law prohibits guns, deadly weapons, and dangerous weapons at public schools, colleges, and child care facilities (with rare exception).
 These locations are off-limits even if the guns are safely locked in a case in the car.
 And it does not matter whether the gun is loaded or unloaded.
 People who violate this law face gross misdemeanor charges of:

 Other locations where guns are unlawful include post offices, federal facilities, VA facilities, legislative buildings, airport secure areas, airplanes, and Hoover Dam.6

 The following people are prohibited from possessing firearms or being gun owners.
 It does not matter if the firearm is loaded, and it does not matter whether the person is in a motor vehicle or not: